thurain-oo/forkedfromKoMMS/README.md

 This repo is the source code for [my personal website ](https://minnmyatsoe.com)

 ## Development
-The website is generated with [Hugo](https://gohugo.io).
+The website is built with [Hugo](https://gohugo.io).
 It's a popular static generator.
 Hugo is written in Go.

 The main theme is [hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng), with some customization.
 The changes are in `./assets/scss/` and `./layouts/` directories.